rurraca/survey_shc_cat/README.md

 # SHC Survey Postprocessing

 Scripts for postprocessing a dataset of survey responses from Catalan citizens on second-hand clothing (SHC) consumption.
-This repository accompanies the manuscript **[Manuscript Title]** (submitted to **[Journal Name]**, 2026).

 ## Overview

-This repository contains the R scripts used to clean, transform, and prepare the raw survey data for the statistical analyses reported in the publication.
+This repository contains the R scripts used to clean, transform, and prepare the raw survey data for the statistical analyses.

-It does **not** include the raw survey instrument or participant-level identifiable data; only de-identified, processed outputs are provided, in line with our data-sharing agreement.

 ## Repository Structure